William J. Kerr, M.D.,

 On the left is the original Littmann stethoscope, circa 1961.
 The use of stainless steel and firm tygon (instead of rubber) tubing made from plastic enabled the manufacture of a model weighing only 3 onces.
 On the right is the original cardboard box that contained this stethoscope.

-( Photo of Dr. Littmann courtesy of the Harvard Gazzete )
+( Photo of Dr. Littmann from the Harvard/Roxbury VA Yearbook)